BiTinerary/PersonalAPI/readme.md

 **keyValuePairs.txt** contains a dictionary which keys pertain to the keyword that the script looks for in your inbox.
 If keyword is found, the respective value is the literal command to be executed.
 If this command has an output, this will be sent as an alert message to the recipient defined on the last line of **loginCreds.txt**.

 After the text files are read, **pAPI.rb** searches for the keywords provided.
 The search is done by the same GMail search function available from within the Web Browser GUI.
 Specifically `from: #{recipient} in:unread #{keyword}`.
 This disallows foreign emails from triggering commands and can also be scaled to include other Google search features like `has attachment`, `to:address@gmail.com`, date ranges and more.

-It also can be loose and very specific.
-For instance, "Have you seen that new movie **ipman**" and "**ipman**" will both be enough information to trigger a command.
+It's search regex can be loose or very specific.
+For instance, "Have you seen that new movie **ipman**" and simply "**ipman**" will both be enough to trigger a command.
 However, "**Computer1**" and "**Computer2**" allows seperately define commands to be run on specific computers. ie: Shutdown computer 1, reboot computer 2.

 If these commands contain an output, send that information as notifications.
 This can be used for alerts or updates of online information, has the computer's internet been restored?, what is it's IP Address, return API like information.
 MAC Address, OS/System info, etc..?
 The world is your oyster and Bob's your uncle.

 **Some more ideas:**